You may designate your donation to be applied toward one of four specific funds at the Texas Heart Institute:

 We must continue to provide people around the world with reliable information about cardiovascular disease, associated risk factors and healthful lifestyles.
 It is also imperative that continue to train succeeding generations of heart specialists and arm current physicians with the latest information.
 Gifts to the Education Fund will allow THI to sustain its current array of programs and to introduce new programs.

-Read more about each of these areas in Summary of Programs: Education.
+Read more about THI's efforts in Education.

 Greatest Need Fund: Visionary science and education are only part of the equation.
 Each year, funding priorities to maximize potential life-saving research and to improve educational programs are identified.
 Most gifts and grants received are for designated research and education programs.
 As welcome and necessary as these gifts are, they do not address the ever-growing need for financial flexibility.